 - EASY & FUNCTIONAL - The easy-to-turn thread knurls allow for quick and convenient adjusting of jaw width, making this wrench set a versatile and essential addition to your toolkit.

-- 2-PIECE WRENCH SET: Includes a 6-Inch and a 10-Inch adjustable wrench both with dipped handles for extra grip and comfort
+- 3-PIECE WRENCH SET: Includes 6-Inch, 8-Inch and 10-Inch adjustable wrenches, each equipped with dipped handles for enhanced grip and ease

 - SMOOTH TURNING KNURL: For single-handed operation and precise adjustments, this tool was designed with a smooth adjusting knurl